section-engineering-education/engineering-education/content/articles/why-kubernetes-is-the-best-technology-for-running-cloud-native-database/index.md

 #### Principle 4: Making the configuration secure
 Networking in Kubernetes should be ensured to be secure all the time; ports have to be precisely exposed to be accessed externally to a pod.
 It sets an important criterion when deploying the database on how every control plane and data plane interface is exposed, also the interfaces that should be exposed through the Kubernetes service.

-In Kassandra, for every `CassandraDataCenter` resource, the `CQL` access should be exposed as a service.
-The APIs for metrics and management is accessed by the `cass-operator` and the [Prometheus Service Monitor](https://medium.com/kubernetes-tutorials/simple-management-of-prometheus-monitoring-pipeline-with-the-prometheus-operator-b445da0e0d1a) in every Cassandra node.
+In K8ssandra, for every `CassandraDataCenter` resource, the `CQL` access should be exposed as a service.
+The APIs for metrics and management are accessed by the `cass-operator` and the [Prometheus Service Monitor](https://medium.com/kubernetes-tutorials/simple-management-of-prometheus-monitoring-pipeline-with-the-prometheus-operator-b445da0e0d1a) in every Cassandra node.

 Kubernetes comes with features that allow sharing of encryption keys and the configuration of administrative accounts.
 For example, most K8ssandra deployments prefer changing Cassandra's default admin account details with a new admin username and password.

 #### Principle 5: Preferring declarative configuration
 With the declarative approach in Kubernetes, the desired state of resources and controllers are specified.
 It assists in the manipulation of the underlying infrastructure to achieve the specified state.

-The `cass-operator` specifies the required number of nodes in a given cluster and helps manage the details of adding new nodes for scaling up and choosing which nodes to remove to scale down.
+The `cass-operator` specifies the required number of nodes in a given cluster.
+It also helps to manage the details of adding new nodes for scaling up and choosing which nodes to remove to scale down.

 The next phase of operators ought to set the rules for stored data size, the number of transactions per second, or even both.